llde/xOBSE/README.md

 1. Copy obse_1_2_416.dll, obse_editor_1_2.dll, obse_steam_loader.dll and the Data folder  to your Oblivion directory.
 This is usually "C:\Program Files\Valve\Steam\SteamApps\common\oblivion".
 2. Launch Oblivion via Steam or by running Oblivion.exe.
 OBSE will automatically be run along with Oblivion when launched.
 To disable this, rename or move obse_steam_loader.dll.
 You do not need to use obse_loader.exe unless you are running the editor.

+IF USING STEAM PROTON ON LINUX (replace Point 2. from previous paragraph):
+1. Backup OblivionLauncher.exe and rename obse_loader.exe to OblivionLauncher.exe
+2. Start the game from inside Steam
+Note this is needed only when using a Linux Steam and Proton.
+Using Windows Steam inside Wine should work out of the box,

 IF YOU ARE USING MOD ORGANIZER 2:

 Mod organizer user need to use special instruction to allow OBSE to function properly.